Etsy has been around for many years and is the “go to” place for handmade sellers.

 Required Perseverance.
 It would be great if you could set up your store, forget about it and the orders start rolling in, but that isn’t what happens.
 You will have to find out what it takes to be a high performing Etsy seller and that means spending time, effort and additional resources to make it happen.

 Fees Add Up.
 Joining and setting up a shop on Etsy is free.
 Each item listing on Etsy costs $0.20 USD when the listing is published.
 A listing lasts for four months or until the item is sold.
-Once a sale occurs, we assess a 3.5% transaction fee on the item’s sale price (info comes right off the Etsy site).
+Once a sale occurs, we assess a 5% transaction fee on the item’s sale price (info comes from the Etsy site).
+In addition, there is a 3% + $0.25 payment processing fee.

 Sometimes the Community is More about Sellers trying to Sell to You Than Helping.
 This is true in so many industries.
 People come across as trying to be “helpful” but really their only interest in you is that you buy their stuff.